mrzzy/codex-appetite/model/README.md

 together adjusted by the distance from the camera.

 ## Depedencies
-Food Portion Model uses DeepLab model to perform image segmentation
+Food Portion Model uses MaskRCNN model to perform image segmentation